 It’s regal and elegant with plush furniture under chandeliers, adjacent to Jackson Square, which is a fantastic place to enjoy street musicians and local artists who hang their wares on the iron railings, you’re also only half a block from Bourbon Street.

-You might like to read about my 3 favourite music bars in New Orleans
+You might like to read about my 3 favourite music bars in New Orleans for live jazz.
+These are on my top picks list when I recommend music venues to friends.

 If you’re looking for some cool things to do in New Orleans, I loved this three-hour cycle tour around the French Quarter (which included a stop for beignets!)